TL-System/plato/README.md

 In general, the following is the recommended starting point for `.vscode/settings.json`:

 ```
+{
 	"python.linting.enabled": true,
 	"python.linting.pylintEnabled": true,
 	"python.formatting.provider": "yapf",
 	"editor.formatOnSave": true,
 	"python.linting.pylintArgs": [
 	    "--init-hook",
 	    "import sys; sys.path.append('/absolute/path/to/project/home/directory')"
 	],
 	"workbench.editor.enablePreview": false
+}
 ```

 It goes without saying that `/absolute/path/to/project/home/directory` should be replaced with the actual path in the specific development environment.

-**Tip:** When working in Visual Studio Code as the development environment, one of the project developer's colour theme favourites is called `Bluloco`, both of its light and dark variants are excellent and very thoughtfully designed.
-The `Pylance` extension is also strongly recommended, which represents Microsoft's modern language server for Python.
+**Tip:** When working in Visual Studio Code as your development environment, two of our colour theme favourites are called `Bluloco` (both of its light and dark variants) and `City Lights` (dark).
+They are both excellent and very thoughtfully designed.
+The `Python` extension is also required, which represents Microsoft's modern language server for Python.

 ### Installing YOLOv5 as a Python package